undisplaced or minimally displaced intraarticular fractures

 careful early follow-up (x-rays and clinical)

 It may not be possible to maintain reduction of a fracture in a cast, but a cast may be useful as a splint to help relieve pain.

 AO teaching video: Fractures and sprains - palmar slab splint

-Treatment with a cast may be applicable for pain relief in some low-demand elderly patients (when some degree of malunion may be tolerated) or in undisplaced cases.
+Treatment with a cast may be applicable for pain relief in some low-demand elderly patients (when some degree of malunion may be tolerated).

 3. Below elbow cast

 It is advisable to confirm that the fracture is in an acceptable position before applying the cast.
 This may require image intensifier.

 The cast used in the nonoperative treatment of most of distal radial fractures is a below elbow cast.
 If the ulna is involved, a sugar tong or an above elbow cast may be considered to control forearm rotation.

 The purpose of a cast is to maintain the fracture reduction or prevent displacement, but ideally while minimizing the functional effect on the limb.